All Products

 /// <summary>

-/// Write a row of data based on the specified table name, primary key, and attributes.
-Thu number of capacity units (CUs) consumed by the operation is returned.
+/// Writes a row of data based on the specified table name, primary key, and properties.
+Returns the capacity unit consumed by this operation.

 /// </summary>